upadhayas/Generative-AI-for-beginners-dotnet/README.md

 ![Generative AI for Beginners .NET logo](./images/main-logo.jpg)

-Welcome to **Generative AI for Beginners .NET**, the hands-on course for .NET developers diving into the world of Generative AI!
+Welcome to **BIG CHANGE FOR TESTTING**, the hands-on course for .NET developers diving into the world of Generative AI!

 This isn’t your typical “here’s some theory, good luck” course.
 This repository is all about **real-world applications** and **live coding** to empower .NET developers to take full advantage of Generative AI.